iNotes and Dedications

 World domination is taking too long for one poor little girl, and she's sure what the world needs is more Pim.
 To do her part to solve this dilemma, Pim taps the power of her WIZrD to clone herself - a lot.
 First Phil, and eventually even Pim, agree that too many Pims is too much.
 "There can only be one."
 Will it end up being the best (or the worst) Miss Diffy?

 Thirteen Promotional Trailers and Teasers for the Upcoming Series (For details, please see "Chapter 18: 01 - PRODUCTION: Part D")

 Season One: 2004 - 2005

 101 "Future Tutor" (Scripts entitled "Weapons of Math Destruction #101") - Premiered Friday, June 18, 2004

 First day in school: Phil tutors Keely in algebra and the two of them manage to combine two dissimilar social subsets.

-In her daughter's competition with Debbie for class chalk monitor, Barbara "helps" Pim bake homemade brownies to win votes.
+In her daughter's competition with Debbie for class chalk monitor, Barbara "helps" Pim bake homemade brownies to sway voters.

 Missive: Cliques' rule of exclusivity is foolish.